 - Share cultural understandings of what it means to volunteer

-- Work with our members and peak bodies who represent the variety of Aboriginal communities to develop programs, policy and support to enable cross cultural volunteering.
+- Work with our members and peak bodies who represent the variety of First Nations communities to develop programs, policy and support to enable cross-cultural volunteering

-- Share learnings and best practice of volunteering in Aboriginal communities to broader volunteering communities
+- Share learnings and best practice of volunteering in First Nations communities to broader volunteering communities

-- Work with volunteer-involving-organisations to develop capacity and capability to create opportunity for Aboriginal volunteers, including how to manage and develop their talents
+- Work with volunteer-involving organisations to develop capacity and capability to create opportunity for First Nations volunteers, including how to manage and develop their talents

 The ACES was established due to the tireless work of the late Aunty Iris Lovett Gardiner and other elders both past and present.
 They were concerned that elders were dying in mainstream nursing homes without any Aboriginal cultural practices being observed.